Modern Slavery Act

 • the amount of time spent on audits, re-audits, spot checks, and related due diligence

-• the level of modern awareness amongst our staff
+• the level of modern slavery training and awareness amongst our staff

-We benchmark our indicators against industry best-practice, in order to ensure that we do not put undue pressure on our suppliers that might increase the potential for risk.
+We benchmark our indicators against industry best-practice / discuss our indicators with suppliers / carefully consider our indicators, in order to ensure that we do not put undue pressure on our suppliers that might increase the potential for risk.

 All of our staff receive training and support that is appropriate to their role.
 In particular: